PLUS Free 50 Done-For-You Questions For Engagement Guide

 Post reach means how many people can see the post on Facebook while engagement is how many people interacted with your post.

 There can be a number of reasons why your Facebook engagement isn't as high as you would like it to be.
 It may just be that the content that is getting posted on your page isn't relevant to your target audience or doesn't elicit an emotion strong enough for people to want to interact with it.

-As an affiliate, we may receive a commission for purchases made through any of the links in this article.
+As an affiliate, I may receive a commission for purchases made through any of the links in this article.